 Property bridging finance allows clients access to the funds they will receive from the sale of their property before the registration and transfer process has been completed.
 This quick loan can be used to help pay for the transfer costs or to put a deposit on a new property.

 Most bridging loans allow you to borrow up to 80% of the property you will receive when you sell your property.

 Property bridging loan terms

 A bridging finance loan is a short-term loan that normally lasts only a few weeks while you are waiting for the money from the sale of your property to reflect in your bank account.
 It creates a bridge for the client by providing cash flow for the owner during the time that his or her funds are held up.
 It can take 12 weeks or more to receive the cash from the sale of your home, so a bridging loan is perfect to bridge the gap.

 Who is eligible to apply?

 You will need to meet certain criteria in order to apply for bridging finance.
 You may apply if you are a real estate agent or an estate agency that is waiting for commission on a property that you have sold.
-You may apply if you are a property owner that has sold their property and they are waiting for the money to be released.
+You may apply if you are a property owner that has sold their property and they are waiting for the money to be paid out